 I joined a camera club, bought a telephoto lens, and became an avid bird photographer - mostly large wading birds.
 Birds often appear in my composites.

-I retired from 40 years of teaching 11 years ago determined to learn Photoshop.
-Of course, one can only scratch the surface of such an intricate program, and as I have always been fascinated with the ability to moves pieces of photographs using Photoshop, I began in earnest last summer to combine my love of Surrealism and my new knowledge of Photoshop.
+I retired from 40 years of teaching 13 years ago determined to learn Photoshop.
+Of course, one can only scratch the surface of such an intricate program, and as I have always been fascinated with the ability to moves pieces of photographs using Photoshop, I began in earnest in the summer of 2017 to combine my love of Surrealism and my new knowledge of Photoshop.
 It is this background that eventually has brought me to Group 54 and on to Group 34.